About the Houston Lecture Series

-Stuart and Mary Houston, along with the Houston Family Trust, have been great supporters of the Johnson Shoyama Graduate School of Public Policy in the advancement of social policy research.
-The school is pleased to begin hosting the annual Houston Lecture, as to way to bring together an audience of academics, students and community members to discuss and share knowledge on current issues related to Canadian social policy.
+The Johnson Shoyama Graduate School of Public Policy is pleased to host the annual Houston Lecture as a way to bring together thought leaders, academics, students and community members to discuss and share knowledge on current issues related to inequality, health and social policy in Canada.
+The Houston Lecture is made possible by a generous donation from Stuart and Mary Houston and the Houston Family Trust.

 About our Speaker